kroganlab/PCprophet/osx/README.md

 ```

 Alternatively, you can create the environment using the yml file included here.
+This yml file was output after the commands above.

 ```
 conda env create -f pcprophet.osx.env.yaml